dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/reading-search-resources.rst

 Search for Resources by their Label
 ***********************************

-This is a simplified way for searching for resources just by theit label.
+This is a simplified way for searching for resources just by their label.
 It is a simple string-based method.
 In the following example, all resources that contain ``Zeitglöcklein`` in their label are returned:

 ::